simp/simp-doc/docs/user_guide/HOWTO/Configure_Ssh.rst

 The ``ssh::server::conf`` class uses a number of SIMP-specific parameters, such as whether the system is FIPS enabled, has a firewall, or utilizes LDAP.
-This allows seamless integration of SSH with other SIMP-managed applications in the larger SIMP enviornment.
+This allows seamless integration of SSH with other SIMP-managed applications in the larger SIMP environment.
 For example, ``ssh::server::conf`` ensures the appropriate fallback ciphers are used, ensures proper authentication is configured, and allows SSH traffic through the firewall.
 More detailed information is provided in the ``simp-ssh`` module README file.